-Afterwards these digits you'll find digits, representing a serial number of the test profile, and finally a single calculated check digit.
+Following these digits you will find digits representing a serial number of the test profile, and finally a single calculated check digit.

-Part of the template provisioning is also to define the metadata used for this template, which may also result in different behaviours of respective profiles on a device / eUICC.
+Part of the template provisioning is also to define the metadata used for this template, which may also result in different behaviors of respective profiles on a device/eUICC.

 Profile metadata is standardized in the GSMA Remote SIM Provisioning specification SGP.22.

-· It is a transaction which is successful.
+· It is a transaction that is successful.
 I.e. a transaction leading to the Error state is not counted.
-If multiple re-tries of a download are necessary, it will still be counted as a single transaction.
+If multiple retries of a download are necessary, it is still counted as a single transaction.

-Please check out the monthly email which you get from us to see the status from end of last month.
-Newly purchased Service Credits during the month and the Service Credits consumption during the month will show-up at the usage report of the month.
+Please check the monthly email you get from us to see the status from end of last month.
+Newly purchased Service Credits and the Service Credit consumption during the month show up in the usage report of the month.

-Please check-out the Service Credit usage report you get from us on a monthly basis.
+Please check the Service Credit usage report you get from us on a monthly basis.

 Potential problems are: